brandon099/ltnet/README.md

 `pixelserv` for serving up a 1x1 GIF to any request that has been black-holed in Unbound

-`dnscrypt` for DNS encryption using supported
+`dnscrypt` for DNS encryption using supported DNSCrypt hosts specified in the dnscrypt-resolvers CSV (see below).

 `squid` for HTTP caching